IS-UMK/lemkis/concurency/processes/producer_consumer_problem.md

 # Task

-The task involves workers producing and consuming units of a specific type.
+The task involves workers producing and consuming `units` of a specific `type`.
 Implement this task using processes in c++.
-Below is the detailed explanation:
+Below is the detailed explanation (beware that the following code is oversimplified and sometimes even pseudo-code is given):

 ---